GMOD/jbrowse-components/products/jbrowse-cli/README.md

       Don't check whether or not the sequence file or URL exists or if you are in a JBrowse directory

   --target=target
-      [default: ./config.json] path to config file in JB2 installation directory to write out to.
+      path to config file in JB2 installation directory to write out to.
       Creates ./config.json if nonexistent

 EXAMPLES